 How to Make Beer Battered Cod

-Prepare fish with salt and pepper before dredging in the beer batter you made according to recipe directions below.
+First, you want to prepare the fish with salt and pepper.
+Then you want to dredge the cod in the beer batter you made according to recipe directions below.
 I find using tongs the best way to dredge the cod fillets.
 Fry in your choice of vegetable oil and allow to drain on paper towels or butcher paper before serving with your favorite fries, sides, and sauces.

 More Fish & Seafood Recipes

 A good batch of beer battered cod with your favorite crunchy french fries or sides is a perfect weekend comfort food.
 If you like seafood and fish, make sure to check out all of my other recipes linked below.

 - Panko Crusted Salmon

 - Quinoa Shrimp Bowl